 The John and Doris Norton School of Family & Consumer Sciences is located within the College of Agriculture & Life Sciences (CALS).
 All of the Norton School faculty and staff are deeply committed to your success and creating a supportive environment for students to thrive.
 While you are here, you will make lifelong connections and take part in projects that make a difference on a big scale.
 You will have the opportunity to apply for scholarships that are only available to RCSC students, and the Terry J. Lundgren Center for Retailing will help you land internships, build your resume, and prepare to launch a successful career.

 For you, pursuing a career in retailing is the fulfillment of an ambition that blends both the creative and analytical.
-Through your engagement in the retailing and consumer science curriculum and involvement in case competitions, student clubs, study tours, and our retail innovation lab, you will develop a strong set of skills to see this ambition come to life.
-You will prepare for success after graduation and earn an engaged learning notation on your transcript through the UA's 100% Engagement initiative.
-These internships, classes, and other learning opportunities will help you figure out what you want to do and how to tell future employers about your experience.
+Through your engagement in retailing and consumer sciences courses and involvement in internships, case competitions, student clubs, study tours, and our retail innovation lab, you will develop a strong set of skills to see your ambition come to life.
+You will prepare for success after graduation and earn an engaged learning notation on your transcript through the UA’s 100% Engagement initiative.
+The retailing and consumer sciences program, internships, and extracurricular learning opportunities will help you discover the retailing career opportunities available to you and equip you with the experience leading employers seek.

 Retail Manager: Oversee store operations including recruiting, developing and managing store personnel.
 Other key tasks include ensuring proper execution of store-based product merchandising and promotional strategies and maintaining strong customer service levels.